ABushman88/esp32-blackbox-datalogger/README.md

 This project is a prototype of an aerospace black box designed to log flight-critical telemetry such as altitude, acceleration, orientation, and GPS location to a mircoSD card in real time using an ESP32.

 ## Features (Planned)
-- Real-time sensor data acquisition (IMU, barometer, GPS)
+- Real-time sensor data acquisition (IMU, barometer)
 - Timestamped logging using DS3231 RTC
 - Push-button controlled logging start/stop
 - Power failure resilience